Sussex Community Trust cares for three Covid-19 patients in hospital

 Sussex Community Trust was caring for three coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 16 was down from five on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 23 was in line with the same day the previous week.

-The number of beds at Sussex Community NHS Foundation Trust occupied by people who tested positive for Covid-19 decreased by 70% in the last four weeks – 28 days ago, there were 10.
+There were seven beds occupied by Covid-19 patients four weeks ago in Sussex Community NHS Foundation Trust.

 Most Popular

-The figures also show that five new Covid patients were admitted to hospital in Sussex Community NHS Foundation Trust in the week to August 14.
-This was the same number as in the previous seven days.
+The figures also show that no new Covid patients were admitted to hospital in Sussex Community NHS Foundation Trust in the week to August 21.
+This was down from five in the previous seven days.